kon-pas/network-programming/README.md

 > Made for Network Programming Course at Jagiellonian University in Q1 2022.

 > **Note**
-> Some programs work only on Linux.
+> Certain programs work only on Linux.

 # Network Programming <!-- omit in toc -->